awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

   **Since:** 1\.07

   **Optional:** False
-  + **`statistics`** \- Includes data about the *baseline*, or typical average rate of calls to the subject API by an account as measured during the baseline period, the average rate of calls that triggered the Insights event over the first minute of the Insights event, the duration, in minutes, of the Insights event, and the duration, in minutes, of the baseline measuring period\.
+  + **`statistics`** \- Includes data about the *baseline*, or typical average rate of calls to or errors on the subject API by an account as measured during the baseline period, the average rate of calls or errors that triggered the Insights event over the first minute of the Insights event, the duration, in minutes, of the Insights event, and the duration, in minutes, of the baseline measuring period\.

     **Since:** 1\.07

     **Optional:** False
-    + **`baseline`** \- The average number of API calls per minute during the baseline duration on the Insights event's subject API for the account, calculated over the seven days preceding the start of the Insights event\.
+    + **`baseline`** \- The average number of API calls or errors per minute during the baseline duration on the Insights event's subject API for the account, calculated over the seven days preceding the start of the Insights event\.

       **Since:** 1\.07

       **Optional:** False
     + **`insight`** \-

-      For a starting Insights event, this value is the average number of API calls per minute during the start of the unusual activity\.
-For an ending Insights event, this value is the average number of API calls per minute over the duration of the unusual activity\.
+      For a starting Insights event, this value is the average number of API calls or errors per minute during the start of the unusual activity\.
+For an ending Insights event, this value is the average number of API calls or errors per minute over the duration of the unusual activity\.

       **Since:** 1\.07